kali-upper/molkhas/SETUP.md

 ### 6. Create Admin User

 To access the admin dashboard, you need to create an admin user.
-See `ADMIN_SETUP.md` for detailed instructions.

 Quick method:
 1. Go to Supabase Dashboard → Authentication → Users